 For example, you can try meditation, yoga, deep breathing, exercise, or sleep and see what works best for you.

-Exercising on a regular basis helps move sugar into the muscles, storing it and increasing the insulin sensitivity right away.
+Exercising on a regular basis helps move sugar into the muscles, storing it, and increasing insulin sensitivity right away.
 Even though the duration depends on the exercise, it can last from 2 to 48 hours.

 It’s best to combine resistance and aerobic training, according to studies.